YongshuoLiu/Face-recognition/README.md

 # Face-recognition
-You can download model pth as fllow: mask r-cnn:
+You can download model pth as fllow:/n mask r-cnn:
 dnet:
 facenet: